4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Related Work

-\textbf{4D Human Body Reconstruction}.\ A rich set of literature has covered the topic of human body reconstruction.
-Previous approaches~\cite{Bogo:ECCV:2016, SMPL-X:2019, kolotouros2019learning,kanazawa2018end,anguelov2005scape,martinez2017simple,sun2017compositional,romero2017embodied} have demonstrated great success on inferring 3D human pose and shape from a single image.
-Here, we focus on discussing those works on inferring time series of 3D human body poses and shapes from videos.
-Alldieck et al.~\cite{alldieck2017optical} proposed to use optical flow to estimate temporal coherent human bodies from monocular videos.
-Tung et al.~\cite{tung2017self} introduced a self-supervised learning method that uses optical flow, silhouettes, and keypoints to estimate SMPL human body parameters from two consecutive video frames. ~\cite{kanazawa2019learning,pavllo20193d} used fully convolutional network to predict 3D human pose from 2D images sequences.
+\textbf{4D Human Body Reconstruction}.\ A rich literature has addressed the topic of human body reconstruction.
+Previous approaches~\cite{Bogo:ECCV:2016, SMPL-X:2019, kolotouros2019learning,kanazawa2018end,anguelov2005scape,martinez2017simple,sun2017compositional,romero2017embodied} have demonstrated great success in inferring 3D human pose and shape from a single image.
+More closely-related to this work are prior efforts that leverage video of a moving peprson to infer a time series of 3D human body poses and shapes.
+Alldieck et al.\ \cite{alldieck2017optical} used optical flow to estimate temporally-coherent human bodies from monocular videos.
+Tung et al.\ \cite{tung2017self} introduced a self-supervised learning method that uses optical flow, silhouettes, and keypoints to estimate SMPL human body parameters from two consecutive video frames.
+Dabral et al.\ \cite{dabral2018learning} presented a weakly supervised learning framework for learning 3D human body pose, and adopted a temporal network to harmonize sequences of 3D pose estimations. ~\cite{kanazawa2019learning,pavllo20193d} used a fully convolutional network to predict 3D human pose from 2D images sequences.
 Kocabas et al.~\cite{VIBE:CVPR:2020} proposed an adversarial learning framework to produce realistic and accurate human pose and motion from video sequences.
-Shimada et al.~\cite{PhysCapTOG2020} used physical engine to capture physically plausible and temporally stale global 3D human motion.
-All those deep learning based methods \emph{assumed a fixed camera view and fully observable human body.} Those assumptions do not hold under egocentric setting.
-Several optimization-based methods~\cite{von2018recovering,MuVS:3DV:2017,wang2017outdoor} considered the moving camera scenarios.~\cite{von2018recovering} proposed to jointly optimize the camera pose and human body model, yet their method requires additional IMU sensor data. ~\cite{MuVS:3DV:2017} enforced temporal coherence to reconstruct reasonable body pose from monocular videos with moving camera.
-Wang et al.\cite{wang2017outdoor} proposed to utilize multiple cameras for outdoor human motion capture.
-Those methods only targeted at local human kinematic motion without reasoning the 3D scene context.
-In contrast, we seek to estimate the global human motion grounded on 3D scene from \emph{only monocular egocentric videos}.
+Tripathi et al.\ \cite{tripathi2020posenet3d} also explored the knowledge distillation method for 3D human pose prediction.
+Shimada et al.\ \cite{PhysCapTOG2020} used a physics engine to capture physically plausible and temporally stable 3D human motion.
+Those previous works \emph{assumed a fixed camera view and fully observable human body.} Two works \emph{separately} considered either the partial observation setting or moving camera setting for human body reconstruction.
+Rockwell et al.\ \cite{Rockwell2020} proposed a self-training pipeline for reconstructing 3D human body poses from truncated single image frames.
+Huang et al.~\cite{MuVS:3DV:2017} enforced temporal coherence to reconstruct body pose from monocular videos with a moving camera.
+In contrast, we are the first to tackle the challenging task of reconstructing time-varying body models from egocentric video characterized by both partial observability and significant camera motion.